eduardorod1229/stata_projects/README.md

-# stata_projects
+# stata projects
-This repository is to place Stata projects
+This repository is to place Stata projects such as simulations, data analysis and processing of publicly available datasets